 It’s one thing for you as a driver to get into a car accident.
 But you may wonder, what happens if your friend wrecked your car?
 Besides from a potentially awkward situation between you and your friend, questions of insurance coverage naturally arise.
 Who’s liable, you or your friend?
 What if you didn’t give permission to your friend?
 Who pays for the damages?
 What will insurance cover?
-Whether your girlfriend or boyfriend crashed your car or a friend crashed your car, we’ll go through the various scenarios and how it will impact your insurance coverage.
+Whether your girlfriend or boyfriend crashed your car or a friend crashed your car, our Las Vegas car accident attorneys will go through the various scenarios and how it will impact your insurance coverage.

 Under what circumstances does insurance cover damages?